Your newborn baby’s sleeping patterns

 Newborn babies sleep a lot (up to 18 hours a day), but your baby will have their own pattern of waking and sleeping.

-This can be very difficult to cope with when your body is recovering from birth and you’re adjusting to life with the newest member of your family.
+This can be very difficult to cope with if your body is recovering from birth and you’re adjusting to life with the newest member of your family.

 Apart from feeling extremely tired, if you’re having sleepless nights you may also feel: